 The cultivation of body, breath and mind already discussed above, symbolized by the image of the mountain, which sits firmly on the earth while it reaches up to touch the heavens.

 The science of destiny makes use of tools like Bazi and Zi Wei Du Shou to understand the way we each relate to fundamental archetypes.
-These tools allow us to understand the relationships we have with ourselves and the other more thoroughly so that we may work with our innate traits and not against them.
+These tools allow us to understand the relationships we have with ourselves and the other more thoroughly so that we may discover our hidden potential and work with our innate traits rather than against them.

 The study of the changes of the world allows us to understand the possibilities of a given situation and help us decide on the best course of action using the Yi Jing (the Classic of Changes that depicts situations using combinations of Yin and Yang, called Trigrams in their set of 3, and Hexagrams in their set of 6) and Qi Men Dun Jia.